Use him or lose him. That should be the mantra for teams that employ great professional athletes.

 The Rams weren't necessarily smart for signing Anderson, but they were smart for finding a head coach with a remarkably prosperous offensive system.
 Paying up for Gurley was a miscalculation—possibly stemming from the fact that he was the team's first offensive superstar after it relocated back to Los Angeles—and now the best approach is to deal Gurley and his massive contract before he loses luster on the trade market.

-The Rams have to cut their losses, because Ndamukong Suh, Dante Fowler Jr., Lamarcus Joyner, Rodger Saffold, Cory Littleton and Anderson all possess expiring contracts, while decisions will soon have to be made on key players like Jared Goff, Andrew Whitworth, Marcus Peters and Aqib Talib, all of whom are signed only through 2019 (Goff would be through 2020 if they pick up his fifth-year option).
+The Rams have to cut their losses, because Ndamukong Suh, Dante Fowler Jr., Lamarcus Joyner, Rodger Saffold, Cory Littleton and Anderson all possess expiring contracts.
+The team will also have to make decisions on key players like Jared Goff, Andrew Whitworth, Marcus Peters and Aqib Talib, all of whom are signed only through 2019 (Goff would be through 2020 if his fifth-year option is picked up).

-Trading Gurley would enable them to keep a higher number of strong players at positions that should be more highly prioritized, which could make a world of difference for a young team that isn't expected to have much salary-cap space in the upcoming offseasons.
+Trading Gurley would allow the Rams to keep a number of strong players at positions that should be more highly prioritized, which could make a world of difference for a young team that isn't expected to have much salary-cap space in the upcoming offseasons.

-Because the Rams lost on Sunday in Atlanta, a first-team All-Pro back still hasn't won the Super Bowl this century, and only three of this century's 19 Super Bowl-winning teams had a Pro Bowl back on their roster.
+Because the Rams lost Sunday in Atlanta, a first-team All-Pro back still hasn't won the Super Bowl this century, and only three of this century's 19 Super Bowl-winning teams had a Pro Bowl back on their rosters.

-So the Rams might not need Gurley to become a consistent Super Bowl contender, and their coach has indicated with his in-game decisions that he agrees with that sentiment.
+So the Rams might not need Gurley to become consistent Super Bowl contenders, and their coach has indicated with his in-game decisions that he agrees with that sentiment.

 They didn't use him.
 And considering the circumstances as well as the potential return, they might be better off losing him.